-Most of the emails I receive are either positive or pointless—nice words from readers (positive) or junk mail that I do my best to filter out of my life (pointless).
+Most of the emails I receive are either positive or pointless—nice words from readers (positive) or junk mail I do my best to filter out (pointless).
 Thus, it’s only logical to want to check my email frequently, receiving textual praise while clearing the clutter.
 It’s a win-win, right?
 After all, who doesn’t want constant positive feedback?
 And who doesn’t want to feel productive?

 This sounds ideal, except for one problem: we have real lives.

-The problem with email is that it’s never enough.
-Even when we whittle our incoming messages down to zero, we’re constantly waiting for the next ephemeral bit of good information.
+The problem with email is it’s never enough.
+Even when we whittle our incoming messages down to zero, we’re constantly waiting for the next fleeting bit of good information.
 I call these bits “food pellets from the universe.”

 Similar to a lab rat, we have trained ourselves to click that “get mail” button to receive these food pellets.
 Hit the lever, get the food.
 Hit the lever, get the food.
 Hit the lever, get the food.